yiichou/hugo-theme-vec/README.md

 ### Enable Formspree to your page

-If you need a form which enables guests to contact you by email, Formspree maybe a good choice. just adding `formspree: true` (YAML) or `formspree = true` (TOML) in the front matter of your page.
+If you need a form which allows guests to contact you by email, Formspree maybe a good choice.

+Firstly, make sure you have already set a Email in the config.toml.
+And then add `formspree: true` (YAML) or `formspree = true` (TOML) in the front matter of your page.

 ## Build your site